OData/v3ProtocolDocument/OData.markdown

 ## 6.1.
 Query Option Extensibility ##

-Query Options within the Request URL can control how a particular request is processed by the service.
+Query options within the request URL can control how a particular request is processed by the service.

 OData-defined system query options are prefixed with "$".
 Services MAY support additional query options not defined in the OData specification, but they MUST NOT begin with the "$" character.

-OData Services SHOULD NOT require any query options to be specified in a request, and MUST fail any request that contains query options that it does not understand.
+OData services SHOULD NOT require any query options to be specified in a request, and SHOULD fail any request that contains query options that it does not understand.

-*REVIEWER: Alex: is this too strong - for example WCF Data Services would be forced to fail a request with $format in the url, even though an intermediary might make it unnecessary to correctly understand it?*

 ## 6.2.
 Payload Extensibility ##

 OData supports extensibility in the payload, according to the specific format.

-Regardless of the format, additional content MAY be present only if it need not be understood by the receiver in order to correctly interpret the payload.
+Regardless of the format, additional content MUST NOT be present if it needs to be understood by the receiver in order to correctly interpret the payload.
 Thus, clients and services MAY safely ignore any content not specifically defined in the version of the payload specified by the DataServiceVersion header.

 ### 6.3.
 Action/Function Extensibility ###

-Actions and Functions extend the set of operations that can be performed on or with a service or resource.
-Actions MAY have side-effects and be used, for example, to extend CUD operations, invoke custom operations, etc. Functions MUST NOT have side-effects, and can generally be invoked directly on a service or resource or composed within, for example, a predicate.
+Actions and functions extend the set of operations that can be performed on or with a service or resource.
+Actions MAY have side-effects.
+For example actions may be used to extend CUD operations or to invoke custom operations.
+Functions MUST NOT have side-effects.
+Functions can be invoked:

-Services MAY support additional actions and functions not defined in the OData specification.
-Such functions MUST be qualified with a namespace other than one of the OData namespaces specified in [todo].
+- directly from the service root
+- from an url that addresses a resource
+- inside a predicate to a `$filter` or `$orderby` system query option.

+Fully qualified action and function names include a namespace prefix.
+The `odata` and `geo` namespaces are reserved for the use of this specification.

 Services MUST fail any request that contains actions or functions that it does not understand.